HarryTrimble/upload-file-pattern/README.md

 - is the information needed to deliver the service?
 - can the information come from an API or another government department?

+Have users upload something only they can provide:

+- data they collect.
+For example financial accounts
+- photo of themselves.
+For example a passport
+- documents.
+For example a foreign marriage certificate

 Uploading is a challenging interaction for many users, particularly on desktop devices.
 It's somewhat easier on mobile devices, but still presents challenges.
 Users lower on the [digital literacy scale](#) will struggle and may not be able to use a service if they need to upload as part of it.

-Have users upload something only they can provide:

-- data they collect about they're service or business
-- photo of themselves, for example a passport
-- document from abroad, for example a marriage certificate

 ### Show what to upload

 - What makes a good photo
 - What makes a usable dataset
+- Give examples for CVS

-### Give options on what uploading
+### Make uploading flexible

+- how to upload
+- what to upload

-### Automatic checking
+### Automatic checking and feedback errors

-###

 ### Examples of upload a photo or data